Infinite-Chess/infinitechess.org/docs/NAVIGATING.md

 [src/server/game/](../src/server/game/) contains the server-side code for running online play, including the [invites-manager](../src/server/game/invitesmanager.js) and the [game-manager](../src/server/game/gamemanager.js).

-Both of these managers run use websockets to broadcast changes out to the clients in real-time.
+Both of these managers use websockets to broadcast changes out to the clients in real-time.

 The websocket server code is located [here](../src/server/wsserver.js).